 Sea Days Ahead

 Tomorrow we’re at sea and the next day we're in St. Thomas.
-I’m actually working my day job for a couple days, so I’ll have my face in my laptop for the day, but I plan on doing so in a nice atmosphere with great breakfast and lunch options before shutting down and transitioning back into vacation mode for the evening.
+I’m actually working my day job for the first part of this cruise, so I’ll have my face burried in my laptop much of the time, but I plan on doing so in a nice atmosphere with great breakfast and lunch options before shutting down and transitioning back into vacation mode for the evening.
 I’ll try and do a live video or two when I take breaks, so follow along on Facebook and Instagram!